TWO CREDITS ARE BETTER THAN ONE!

 So how can I transfer my college credits from the Dual Credit Program once I complete high school?

 The college credits you receive from Dual Credit are separate from the high school credits earned.
 In order for your college credits to transfer to your school of choice, you will need to request your official Triton transcript to be sent to that institution and not just your high school transcript.
-Please contact the Transcripts Office for requests and information.
+Please contact the Transfer Center for more information.
+Transcripts may be requested through the Records Department here.

-I’m graduating high school with dual credits and want to continue-on to complete one of the 150+ degrees or certificates Triton has to offer.
+I’m graduating high school with dual credits and would like to complete a degree or certificate with Triton.
 How do I transition to becoming a traditional Triton College Student?

 - Transition to become a traditional college student by completing the Academic Program Change form